patryk-penczek/weather-app/README.md

 To install the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/patryk-penczek/Weather-App-React.git`
+1. Clone the repository: `git clone https://github.com/patryk-penczek/weather-app.git`
-2. Navigate to the project directory: `cd weather-react`
+2. Navigate to the project directory: `cd weather-app`
 3. Install the dependencies: `yarn install` or `npm install`
 4. Start the development server: `yarn start` or `npm start`
 5. Open your browser and visit `http://localhost:3000` to view the app